PTSD VA Rating

 As explained by the National Institute of Health (NIH), post-traumatic stress disorder, or PTSD, is a result of a traumatic experience that the individual suffering from the condition went through.
 Following a traumatic event, most individuals are able to recover from the resulting symptoms over time.
 Persons who continue to experience the symptoms of PTSD in the long term following the traumatic event could be diagnosed with PTSD.

-To receive a diagnosis of PTSD, an adult must have the following symptoms for a minimum of 1 month:
+To receive a diagnosis of PTSD, an adult must have the following symptoms for a minimum of one month:

 Re-experiencing symptoms include: